benjack795/bipedal-methods/README.md

   -   added a limiter to keep to 600 iterations

-  -   set snapshots to be added to folder
+  -   set snapshots to be added to a folder

 deep-neuroevolution/es_distributed/ policies.py